-Deborah McAndrew's AN AUGUST BANK HOLIDAY LARK to Tour UK, Feb-June 2014
+Deborah McAndrew's AN AUGUST BANK HOLIDAY LARK Tours UK, Now thru June 2014

 Taking its title from a line in Philip Larkin's poem MCMXIV, An August Bank Holiday Lark explores the impact of the First World War on a rural community in East Lancashire.